The Effects Contacts Have on Your Eyes

 This can be very damaging in the long run!

 GPC occurs when the eyelid becomes infected and many large bumps appear.
 These bumps irritate the cornea and can cause damage if not treated properly.
 Your eyes can become very itchy, irritated, and red if you have GPC.
 You may also feel as if you always have something in your eye – this is known as “foreign body sensation.”
-In reality, there isn’t anything in your eye; the bumps are just scratching and damaging your eyes.
+In reality, there isn’t anything in your eye; the bumps are just scratching your cornea and causing discomfort and even damage.

-GPC can be hard to treat – you need to discontinue the use of contact lenses and use special eye drops that your doctor can prescribe.
+GPC can be hard to treat – you need to discontinue the use of contact lenses and use special eye drops prescribed by a doctor.
 You also need to rest your eyes a lot.
 GPC is sometimes very difficult to get rid of.
-And if you resume wearing contact lenses, you may get GPC again!
+And, if you resume wearing contact lenses, you may get GPC again!

-Not changing your lenses on time can also result in this condition.
+Not changing your lenses on time can also result in this condition, so if you wear dailies or monthlies, make sure you adhere to a strict lens-changing schedule.

 Long-term Effects of Contacts on Eyes